JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

 If you get the error message: "ERROR: Error [Errno 2] No such file or directory 'git'" git still needs to be installed with:  `conda install git`

+#### Docker

+If you get the error "Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock:"
+You have to run the docker commands with elevated privileges, for example by prepending them with `sudo `.

 #### Further help